ABC considering a version of 'Roseanne' without Roseanne Barr

 TMZ first reported on Friday that "the powers that be at ABC are exploring the possibility of re-branding the show and focusing on the character Darlene instead of Roseanne."

 A source confirmed this to CNN, but cautioned that any deal is complicated by Barr's relationship to the show and Carsey-Werner.
-Depending on the terms of Barr's contract, the production company may have to strike a deal with her.
+Depending on the terms of Barr's contract, the production company may have to buy out her stake in the show.

+"Barr has a significant financial interest in the series, and there is concern that a new iteration that would benefit her financially would be a non-starter for everyone involved," Variety reported earlier this week.

 Related: The inside story of how ABC fired Roseanne Barr